How Long Does Smoke Detectors Last

 Placement

 Install smoke detectors on every level of your home, including the basement.
-Place them inside and outside of sleeping areas.
-Follow the manufacturer’s instructions for proper placement to ensure optimal performance.
+Plus, follow the manufacturer’s instructions for proper placement to ensure optimal performance.
+Worth adding: place them inside and outside of sleeping areas.
 Correct placement maximizes the detector's ability to quickly sense smoke and alert occupants, providing crucial time for evacuation.

 Replacement Schedule